ofiwg/ofi-guide/OFIGuide.md

 It should be noted that some attributes are dependent upon the peer endpoint having supporting attributes in order to achieve correct application behavior.
 For example, message order must be the compatible between the initiator’s transmit attributes and the target’s receive attributes.
 Any mismatch may result in incorrect behavior that could be difficult to debug.

 # Completions

+Data transfer operations complete asynchronously.
+Libfabric defines two mechanism by which an application can be notified that an operation has completed: completion queues and counters.

+Regardless of which mechanism is used to notify the application that an operation is done, developers must be aware of what a completion indicates.

+In all cases, a completion indicates that it is safe to reuse the buffer(s) associated with the data transfer.
+This completion mode is referred to as inject complete and corresponds to the operational flags FI_INJECT_COMPLETE.
+However, a completion may also guarantee stronger semantics.

+Although libfabric does not define an implementation, a provider can meet the requirement for inject complete by copying the application’s buffer into a network buffer before generating the completion.
+Even if the transmit operation is lost and must be retried, the provider can resend the original data from the copied location.
+For large transfers, a provider may not mark a request as inject complete until the data has been acknowledged by the target.
+Applications, however, should only infer that it is safe to reuse their data buffer for an inject complete operation.

+Transmit complete is a completion mode that provides slightly stronger guarantees to the application.
+The meaning of transmit complete depends on whether the endpoint is reliable or unreliable.
+For an unreliable endpoint (FI_EP_DGRAM), a transmit completion indicates that the request has been delivered to the network.
+That is, the message has left the local NIC.
+For reliable endpoints, a transmit complete occurs when the request has reached the target endpoint.
+Typically, this indicates that the target has acked the request.
+Transmit complete maps to the operation flag FI_TRANSMIT_COMPLETE.

+A third completion mode is defined to provide guarantees beyond transmit complete.
+With transmit complete, an application knows that the message is no longer dependent on the local NIC or network (e.g. switches).
+However, the data may be buffered at the remote NIC and has not necessarily been written to the target memory.
+As a result, data sent in the request may not be visible to all processes.
+The third completion mode is delivery complete.

+Delivery complete indicates that the results of the operation are available to all processes on the fabric.
+The distinction between transmit and delivery complete is subtle, but important.
+It often deals with _when_ the target endpoint generates an acknowledgement to a message.
+For providers that offload transport protocol to the NIC, support for transmit complete is common.
+Delivery complete guarantees are more easily met by providers that implement portions of their protocol on the host processor.
+Delivery complete corresponds to the FI_DELIVERY_COMPLETE operation flag.

+Applications can request a default completion mode when opening an endpoint by setting one of the above mentioned complete flags as an op_flags for the context’s attributes.
+However, it is usually recommended that application use the provider’s default flags for best performance, and amend its protocol to achieve its completion semantics.
+For example, many applications will perform a ‘finalize’ or ‘commit’ procedure as part of their operation, which synchronizes the processing of all peers and guarantees that all previously sent data has been received.

 ## CQs
 ### Attributes
 ### Reading Completions